GangstaHikka/Domik/docs/Introduction/Introduction to the Place system.md

-# How to create Place
+# Introduction to the Place system
 To create new floor select some folder in the **Project** window -> Right Mouse Click -> Create -> Domik -> Place

 Place is a description of some... place :D